EdAlegrid/array-gpio/README.md

 // Press sw3 to turn on led2, press sw4 to turn off led2

 // The callback argument will be invoked
-// if you pressed any of the input switches r.watchInput(() => {
+// if you press any of the input switches r.watchInput(() => {
   if(sw1.isOn){
     led1.on();